Our Future Path! A plan for a better world!

 Our current tax laws grant a tax-exempt status to churches.
 There are two fundamental flaws with this idea.
 First, it allows anyone to create a church for the purpose of avoiding taxes.
 Second, by giving a church a tax-exempt status, the government is violating our principle of separation of church and state by recognizing some, but not all religions.

 The fact of the matter is that we all have religious beliefs.
 Even an atheist has the religious belief that there is no god.
 In addition, we all practice our religion in our own way, whether that means going to church or just contemplating our beliefs at home or in some other place.
 By giving a church a tax-exempt status, the government is supporting the religious beliefs of the individuals who attend that church.
-Any of us who do not belong to a supported church is being forced to support religious beliefs that may not be ours.
+Any of us who do not belong to a supported church are being forced to support religious beliefs that may not be ours.

 Based on our principle of separation of church and state, the government has no right to decide what should be and what should not be considered a religious belief.
 Therefore, we should not be giving one religion preferential treatment over another just because it has an established church and the other does not, or because one religion is considered mainstream, and the other is not.